Find a Lender-Approved Local Conveyancer in Launceston

 Commercial Conveyancing solicitors in Launceston regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Launceston specialising in commercial conveyancing in Launceston.
-This may include advice on granting a lease to a commercial tenant
+The list below is a non-comprehensive list of solicitors in Launceston specialising in commercial conveyancing in Launceston.
+This could include advice on complex issues under the Landlord and Tenant Act of 1954

 • Karen Wallis Law Llp, Old House, 11 Exeter Street, Launceston, Cornwall, PL15 9EQ